kakwa/puppet-auto_update/README.md

  Default value is 3600 seconds (1 hour).

- Set to 0 to disable.
+ Set to 0 to disable (if you use anacron for example).

 Examples
 --------